Blair Hull

-Blair Hull (born September 3, 1942) is an American businessman, investor, Democratic politician, and philanthropist.
+Blair Hull (born September 3, 1942) is an American businessman, investor, and Democratic politician.

-Hull founded Hull Trading Company in 1985 and served as the firm's Chairman and chief executive officer before selling it to Goldman Sachs in 1999 for $531 million.
+Hull founded Hull Trading Company in 1985 and served as the firm's chairman and chief executive officer before selling it to Goldman Sachs in 1999 for $531 million.
 The company, which leveraged technological innovations and quantitative models, was one of the world's premier market-making firms, trading on 28 exchanges in nine countries.
 Hull went on to found Hull Investments, LLC in 1999 which serves as a family office for three generations of the Hull family, and acts as parent company to a number of financial entities.
 In 2009, Hull founded Ketchum Trading, LLC, a proprietary trading firm that traded and provided liquidity in futures, options, cash equities and exchange-traded funds.
 And in 2013, Hull created Hull Tactical Asset Allocation, LLC.
 HTAA operates an actively managed ETF and utilizes advanced algorithms as well as macro and technical indicators to anticipate future market returns.

 Trader Monthly recognized him for having executed one of "The 40 Greatest Trades of All Time" and Worth Magazine named him one of "Wall Street’s 25 Smartest Players."
 Hull has also been honored by The Options Industry Council as the 2014 recipient of the Joseph W. Sullivan Options Industry Achievement Award" in recognition of his outstanding lifetime contributions to the growth and integrity of the U.S. options market.

 A longtime political activist and donor, Blair Hull sought the Illinois Democratic Party nomination as candidate for the U.S. Senate in 2004 as a champion of universal healthcare and efficiency in government.
 Barack Obama ultimately won that primary.
 Blair Hull remains active in the political arena as both an activist and donor.
 Hull is married to Cynthia Cranmer Erb, and is father to four adult children: Kristin, Megan, Jeff, and Courtney.